Bio

 I am a Ph.D. candidate in Economics at the Graduate School of Economics, Finance and Management (GSEFM), Goethe University Frankfurt.

-My research interests are empirical labor economics, labor and corporate finance, and wage inequality.
+My research focuses on labor economics, labor and finance, and wage inequality.

 Email: liang.ying@stud.uni-frankfurt.de